ethanbass/chromConverter/README.md

 ## Contributing

-Contributions of source code, ideas, or documentation are very welcome.
+Contributions of source code, ideas, or documentation are always welcome.
 Please get in touch (preferable by opening a GitHub [issue](https://github.com/ethanbass/chromatographR/issues)) to discuss any suggestions or to file a bug report.
 Some good reasons to file an issue:

 - You've found an actual bug.
 - You're getting a cryptic error message that you don't understand.
 - You have a file format you'd like to read that isn't currently supported by chromatographR.
 (If you do this, please make sure to include a link to an example file!)
 - You have a new feature you'd like to see implemented.

-**Note:** Before filing a bug report, please make sure to install the latest development version of chromConverter from GitHub, in case your bug has already been patched.
+**Note: Before filing a bug report, please make sure to install the latest development version of chromConverter from GitHub**, in case your bug has already been patched.
 After installing the latest version, you may also need to refresh your R session to remove the older version from the cache.

 ### Other related packages